Art-Sells/Arells/Build-Notes.md

 - - Modal: Preparing (B) Wallet (to create wallet (take from MASSTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

 #### Metatags/ Description
-- Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."
+- Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."

 #### Description (Home/Account)
-- Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."
+- Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked!